ArekusuNaito/project-euler/design-patterns/notes.md

 # Notes on Factory
 - A pretty straight forward function-wrapper transformation from one type of data type to a curated data-structure needed and vastly used in the project.

+# Notes on Adapter
+- A very similar thing to an adapter, however this is not just for creation, but for use.
+An adapter is, in my experience what I've always called a Wrapper.
+Wrap third-party things to use on your own first-party application.